 State Library of Victoria

-Established in 1854, the State Library of Victoria holds over two million titles and features seven reading rooms, including the magnificent octagonal La Trobe Reading Room where many Melbourne authors have chiseled away at their manuscripts.
-Australia’s oldest public library also holds the diaries of Melbourne founders John Batman and John Pascoe Fawkner, Captain James Cook’s folios and Victorian outlaw Ned Kelly’s original armor.
+Established in 1854, the State Library of Victoria holds over two million titles and features seven reading rooms, including the magnificent octagonal La Trobe Reading Room where many Melbourne authors have chiselled away at their manuscripts.
+Australia’s oldest public library also holds the diaries of Melbourne founders John Batman and John Pascoe Fawkner, Captain James Cook’s folios and Victorian outlaw Ned Kelly’s original armour.

 Wilsons Promontory National Park

 The southernmost point of Australia’s mainland, Wilsons Promontory National Park is a popular holiday destination for Victorians.
-Known as ‘The Prom’, the 50,000 hectare reserve features meandering walking trails, an abundance of native wildlife and spectacular scenery that meshes bush land with idyllic coastal vistas.
+Known as ‘The Prom’, the 50,000ha (125,000 acres) reserve features meandering walking trails, an abundance of native wildlife and spectacular scenery that meshes bushland with idyllic coastal vistas.
 There are camping and accommodation options at Tidal River as well as a visitor’s centre, general store and other facilities.

 Royal Exhibition Building

-Designed by Joseph Reed, the Royal Exhibition Building was built to host the Melbourne International Exhibition in 1880 and more than a century later, it became the first building in Australia to receive World Heritage listing.
-Neighboring the Melbourne Museum in Carlton Gardens, the building held the first Parliament of Australia on the 9th of May 1901.
-In 1984, Princess Alexandra granted the building its royal title and today, the space holds exhibitions and festivals.
+Designed by Joseph Reed, the Royal Exhibition Building was built to host the Melbourne International Exhibition in 1880 and more than a century later, it became the first building in Australia to receive a World Heritage listing.
+Neighbouring the Melbourne Museum in Carlton Gardens, the building held the first Parliament of Australia on 9 May 1901.
+In 1984, Princess Alexandra granted the building its royal title and today the space holds exhibitions and festivals.

 William Ricketts Sanctuary

-Situated on the Great Ocean Road near Port Campbell, the London Arch once formed a double span natural bridge until the section closest to the mainland collapsed on the 15th of January 1990.
+Situated on the Great Ocean Road near Port Campbell, the London Arch once formed a double-span natural bridge until the section closest to the mainland collapsed on 15 January 1990.
 Prior to the collapse, visitors could walk across London Bridge – in fact, two tourists were stranded on the furthermost point when the bridge collapsed.
 Nowadays, there are two viewing platforms and if you’re lucky, you may see little penguins.

 Alfred Nicholas Memorial Gardens

 Located on the picturesque Sherbrooke Road, The Alfred Nicholas Gardens lies within the Dandenong Ranges in the Burnham Beeches estate.
-Established in 1933 by Alfred Nicholas, the man who co-developed the Aspro painkiller, the gardens span across 13 acres and include moss coated ponds, charming bridges, sculptures, a rotunda and a mystic waterfall.
-At the bottom of the garden sits a quaint boathouse and ornamental lake, which reflects the vibrant foliage in autumn and blooms in spring.
+Established in 1933 by Alfred Nicholas, the man who co-developed the Aspro painkiller, the gardens span across 5ha (13 acres) and include moss-coated ponds, bridges, sculptures, a rotunda and a mystic waterfall.
+At the bottom of the garden sits a boathouse and ornamental lake, which reflects the vibrant foliage in autumn and blooms in spring.

 Preserved under The Glass Cone at Melbourne Central, Coop’s Shot Tower stands as a reminder of Melbourne’s industrial history.
-Built in 1888, the nine storey tower was the tallest building in Melbourne until the mid-1940s and today it’s one of only three 19th century shot towers remaining in Australia.
+Completed in 1889, the nine-storey tower was the tallest building in Melbourne until the mid-1940s and today it’s one of only three 19th century shot towers remaining in Australia.
 A free museum is located on the second floor of the tower providing an insight into shot production.